coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

               - user-group-prod-temp-platform-admin
 ```

 Some environments have `requirements`, some don't.
-For example, the development environment is one where Coveo does enforce strict requirements, to allow quick frictionless innovation.
+For example, the development environment is one where Coveo does not enforce strict requirements, to allow quick frictionless innovation.
 The production environment though is a lot more restricted.

 ```YAML
 requirements: